jwt-rs/jwt-ui/README.md

 ### Cargo

-If you have Cargo installed then you install KDash from crates.io
+If you have Cargo installed then you install jwt-tui from crates.io

 ```bash
 cargo install jwt-cli